Property subsidence assessment

 The BGS property subsidence assessment dataset identifies the risk of subsidence at property and postcode resolutions.
 There are two levels of data:

-- tree density
+- tree distance and density

-- age of building
+- age of building (and likely foundation depth)

 - potential drainage failure associated with the building